gchq/sleeper/docs/02-deployment-guide.md

 There are two ways to deploy Sleeper: you can use the automated scripts or a more manual approach.

+Either approach should be done from within an EC2 instance set up as described above, to avoid lengthy uploads of large jar files and Docker images.

 ### Automated Deployment

 The automated deployment uses template files to provide a default configuration for Sleeper.
 It also deploys only one